faresmohalhel/todo-app/README.md

-# todo-app
+## todo app with firebase and react

-a simple firebase react app that utilizes CRUD operations
+unfinished